 Don't be scared of a glass phone. iPhone X has Gorilla Glass 5, and it's tough as BOOTS

 The release of iPhone X this year marks the 10th anniversary of the iPhone – a milestone which also marks a decade of our ability to drop our precious devices in the stupidest of places.
 Type ’smashed screen’ into Google and you’ll see over 5 million pages; IT HAUNTS OUR VERY DREAMS.

 Thankfully, we saw the solution in 2007, too: the introduction of Gorilla Glass.
 And its latest evolution is the answer to our prayers.

 Gorilla Glass was, at the time, a revolutionary substance that allowed users of the first iPhone to get their heads around using a touchscreen (on a phone? *faints*) without leaving massive fingerprinty smears.
 This version was 1.4mm thick, and minimised damage from dropping the device and scratches from everyday contact with whatever was in our pockets.

 A decade and nearly 5 billion devices (including phones, tablets, TVs and smart watches) later, and the 5th incarnation of Gorilla Glass is said to be twice as strong as the 4th version.

 It can survive 1.6m drops (selfie height!)
 80% of the time.
 And it can be manufactured as thin as 0.4mm – just under 4 times the thickness of a human hair.

-And it makes up the majority of the exquisitely designed, bevel-free iPhone X.
+And it makes up the majority of the exquisitely designed, bezel-free iPhone X.

 So what the heck is Gorilla Glass?